DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/llms/running-with-ollama.md

 Ollama is a platform that allows you to deploy and manage custom language models.
 This guide will walk you through deploying a custom language model on Ollama.

-Read on to understand how to install a Custom LLM with the Ollama WebUI, and how to query it with GPT-Researcher.
+Read on to understand how to install a Custom LLM with the Ollama WebUI, and how to query it with RepIntel_AI.

 ## Fetching the Desired LLM Models